Food Science & Human Nutrition: Food Science, MS

 Financial Aid

-Illinois PSM students may not hold assistantships or other tuition and fee waiver-generating appointments; statutory waivers and tuition scholarships are accepted.
-Financial aid for non-PSM graduate students is available in the form of fellowships, teaching and research assistantships, and tuition and partial fee waivers.
+Financial aid for thesis track graduate students is available in the form of fellowships, teaching and research assistantships, and tuition and partial fee waivers.
 Qualified candidates are considered for financial support upon application.
 Additional information on financial aid for graduate students.

 Undergraduate training must include statistics (ACE 261, CPSC 241, ECON 202, MATH 161, PSYC 235, SOC 280, or STAT 100), nutrition (equivalent to FSHN 220), and systemic physiology (equivalent to MCB 246).
 These undergraduate courses are not required for admission, but must be completed early in the graduate program and do not count toward concentration requirements.